Ethical marketing might seem like a contradictory concept at first. Yet, there are plenty of ethical marketing examples around.

 Recycles waste from agricultural wheat harvesting

-Another great thing about ethical marketing from Yes Straws is their content.
+Another great thing about ethical marketing from Yes Straws is content.

 Healthy beverages are incredibly common and popular these days.